-(a) If an operator intends to discontinue an underground gas storage project, then the operator shall submit a Decomissioning Plan to the Division.
-The Decommissioning Plan is subject to the Division's review and approval and shall ensure that stored gas will continue be confined to the approved zone(s) of injection and that the underground gas storage project will not cause damage to life, health, property, or natural resources.
-At a minimum, the Decomissioning Plan shall address all of the following:

-(1) Identification of the intended use of the wells and facilities after decommissioning, including a plan for obtaining requisite approvals for the use.

-(2) A plan for managing remaining gas in the underground gas storage reservoir.

-(3) A plan for repurposing or decommissioning all wells and facilities associated with the underground gas storage project.

-(4) Consultation with the Public Utilities Commission.

-(b) An underground gas storage project is subject to the requirements of this article until the Division has approved a Decommissioning Plan and the Division has certified that the operator has completed all steps required under the Decommissioning Plan.
+- (a) If an operator intends to discontinue an underground gas storage project, then the operator shall submit a Decomissioning Plan to the Division.
+The Decommissioning Plan is subject to the Division's review and approval and it shall, at a minimum, address all of the following: - (1) Identification of the intended use of the wells and facilities after decommissioning, including a plan for obtaining requisite approvals for the use. - (2) A plan for managing remaining gas in the underground gas storage reservoir. - (3) A plan for repurposing or decommissioning all wells and facilities associated with the underground gas storage project. - (4) Consultation with the Public Utilities Commission. - (b) An underground gas storage project is subject to the requirements of this article until the Division has approved a Decommissioning Plan and the Division has certified that the operator has completed all steps required under the Decommissioning Plan.